iMartzen/raspberrypi-camera-mjpgstreamer-homebridge/README.md

 # Add to Homekit:
 - Click on ‘+’
 - Add accessory
+- Select your device in your the overview
 - Enter pin manually
 - Pin is known in your homebridge instance